jundalisay/spblist/content/en/research/poincare/science/chapter-05b.md

 **This is what we shall call the law of relativity.**

-> *Superysics Note: This is consistent with both Descartes' Rule 1 of Movement and Quantum Mechanics which is also state-based.
-And so, we can safely replace Einstein's Relativity with that of Poincare and use it as foudation for anti-gravity (spacetime) technologies that are impossible with Einstein.
+{{< n n="This is consistent with both Descartes' Rule 1 of Movement and Quantum Mechanics which is also state-based.
+And so, we can safely replace Einstein's Relativity with that of Poincare and use it as foudation for anti-gravity (spacetime) technologies that are impossible with Einstein." >}}

 So far I have spoken as a Euclidean geometer.
 But an experiment requires an interpretation on:
 - the Euclidean hypothesis, and
 - the non-Euclidean hypothesis*.

-> *Superphysics Note: Euclid's Elements is about the 5 Elements and not a book about shapes.
+{{< n n="Euclid's Elements is about the 5 Elements and not a book about shapes.
 Therefore the universe is only Euclidean.
-Riemann geometry is a mix of Euclidean principles.
+Riemann geometry is a mix of Euclidean principles. " >}}

 We have interpreted a series of experiments on the Euclidean hypothesis.
 These experiments thus interpreted do not violate this “law of relativity.”